Correlation Between ProShares Ultra and Invesco SP

 Strong

 Over the last 90 days ProShares Ultra QQQ has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of latest unfluctuating performance, the Etf's essential indicators remain sound and the latest tumult on Wall Street may also be a sign of longer-term gains for the fund shareholders.
+In spite of unfluctuating performance in the last few months, the Etf's essential indicators remain rather sound which may send shares a bit higher in April 2025.
+The latest tumult may also be a sign of longer-term up-swing for the fund shareholders.

 Invesco SP Emerging